Barinasuchus: Palaeoenvironments

 During the Middle Miocene, much of the northern part of South America, especially what is now the western Amazon, was dominated by the Pebas Mega-Wetland, or Pebas System, an expanse of lakes and poorly oxygenated marshlands with an area of roughly 1,000,000 km2, formed by the uplifting of the northern Andes.
 It is the Pebas Mega-Wetland and adjacent regions which Barinasuchus would have inhabited, at least during the Miocene.
 The holotype of Barinasuchus was recovered from strata belonging to the upper part of the Parángula Formation, dating to the lower middle Miocene.
 The area from which it was recovered do not otherwise bear fossils, and the closest fossiliferous Parángula Formation site is on the bank of the Tucupido River, about 45 km northeast; while often interpreted as belonging instead to the overlying Río Yuca Formation, Alfredo Paolill and Omar J. Linares instead interpreted them as being part of the Parángula.
 The strata in question were deposited in a fluvial (river) environment, and preserve the remains of crocodiles, turtles, and a ground sloth, Pseudoprepotherium venezualanum.
 The Ipururo Formation stratum from which the other Miocene specimen of Barinasuchus is known is more fossiliferous, preserving the astrapotherian mammals Granastrapotherium cf. snorki and Xenastrapotherium sp., the IN-DTC site further preserves the toxodont Pericotoxodon cf. platignathus, and three xenarthrans: a mylodontid ground sloth, an indeterminate glyptodont, and the extinct armadillo Neoglyptatelus.
 The mid-Eocene Divisadero Largo Formation, from which the earliest Barinasuchus specimen is known, was similarly deposited in a shallow lacustrine environment.
-It preserves the allothere Groeberia, the notoungulates Acamana, Adiantoides, Allalmeia, Brachystephanus, Phoradiadius, Trigonostylops, and Xenostephanus, and another sebecid, Ilchunaia.
+It preserves the allothere Groeberia, the notoungulates Acamana, Adiantoides, Allalmeia, Brachystephanus, Phoradiadius, Trigonostylops, and Xenostephanus, and another sebecid, Ilchunaia that it likely preyed upon.